-The soaring Louisiana Memorial Pavilion houses the museum's reproduction of the LCVP (Landing Craft Vehicle Personnel) or Higgins boat that carried thousands of Allied soldiers to the beaches of Normandy during the D-Day invasion of June 6, 1944.
-It was carefully reproduced from original WWII plans by more than 100 volunteers, many of whom were former employees of A.J.
-Higgins, Inc., a New Orleans-based shipbuilding company.
-Gen. Dwight Eisenhower credited Higgins with winning the war for the Allies.
+reproduction of the LCVP (Landing Craft Vehicle Personnel) or Higgins boat that carried thousands of Allied soldiers to the beaches of Normandy during the D-Day invasion of June 6, 1944, and a soaring Douglas C-47 aircraft.

-In November 2009, the museum opened three new venues, the 4-D Solomon Victory Theater, featuring the exclusive cinematic experience from producer Tom Hanks, Beyond All Boundaries; the Stage Door Canteen, a unique entertainment venue that showcases the music of the war years as sung by The Victory Belles and The American Sector restaurant, a museum partnership with Chef John Besh.
+The Victory Solomon Theater Pavilion is home to the Solomon Victory Theater, featuring the exclusive cinematic experience from producer Tom Hanks, Beyond All Boundaries; the Stage Door Canteen, a unique entertainment venue that showcases the music of the war years as sung by The Victory Belles and The American Sector Restaurant + Bar.

-- U.S. Freedom Pavilion: The Boeing Center: Gateway to the new complex, it includes galleries and exhibits that showcases vintage aircraft, tanks, personnel carriers, watercraft, a Red Cross ambulance and other superior technological innovations that tilted the outcome of the war in favor of the Allies.
-Tribute is paid to WW II Medal of Honor recipients and the 16 million Americans who served in the war, including those who worked for victory on the Home Front.
+- U.S. Freedom Pavilion: The Boeing Center: includes galleries and exhibits that showcases vintage aircraft, tanks, personnel carriers, and Final Mission: The USS Tang Submarine Experience.
+Tribute is paid to WWII Medal of Honor recipients and the 16 million Americans who served in the war, including those who worked for victory on the Home Front.

 The museum is available for group visits and for rental for large parties and corporate events.